 Emergency & 9-1-1

 You can also call 911 if you feel helpless, are unable to move, or just feel vulnerable.
 Once the call is made, help arrives at your location very quickly.
 The paramedics will check your vitals and try to gather information for the doctors while transporting you to the nearest emergency facility.

 Emergency facilities are open 24 hours a day, seven days a week, and service is provided for any individual regardless of his or her insurance coverage.
 Unfortunately, this doesn't mean that all insurance plans will cover the needed medical care.
 There's a 48-hour cushion period to inform the insurance company about the event.
 If the insured person is not in a position to do so, anybody can call and inform the company on his or her behalf .

 As per the terms defined in the policy, all emergency medical services are paid for, even if the facility visited is not in the network.

 When a patient needs urgent medical attention but does not face an immediate threat, urgent care facilities are often the best option.
 Environmental allergies, the flu and ankle sprains are some conditions that fall under urgent care.
 Visit the nearest medical center registered under your insurance company's network or covered under the support network.

 Keep a copy of all bills, receipts and any other documentation that may be important to your visitor insurance.
 Inform the insurance company about your visits and appointments.
 This will help you later in speeding up your claim process.

-When you visit the physician or hospital, show your insurance card to the reception or billing department.
-They may make a photocopy of your insurance card and call the insurance company to verify your policy so that they can bill the insurance company directly.
-In this case, you will only have to pay the deductible amount.
+When you visit the physician/hospital, show your insurance card to the reception/billing dept. They may make a photo-copy of your insurance card, and call the insurance company to verify your policy, and thereafter, bill the insurance company directly.
+In this case, you will just have to pay the deductible amount.

 Claim forms can be obtained from the insurance company.
 File a claim within the specified period, generally within 90 days from the day the service was obtained.
 Follow up from time to time with the insurance company to make sure everything is going smoothly.